What is the 5C Analysis?

 The context in which a business operates is most often analyzed with the use of PESTEL analysis.
 It provides coverage into the areas that may affect a business, but where the business exercises either no or limited control.
 Changes to contextual factors may impact the industry as a whole rather than a particular company.
 As such, an advantage experienced by such changes may not translate into a competitive advantage for the focal company or vice versa.

 Thank you for reading this guide to performing 5C Analysis.
-CFI is a global provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification program and several other courses for finance professionals.
 To help you keep learning and advancing your career, check out the additional CFI resources below: